loning/the-math/docs/psi-collapse-zfc/chapter-14-reinterpreting-membership-through-collapse-based-truth.md

 - Level 2: Observations of (observations of observations)
 - ...

-The ∈-hierarchy mirrors consciousness recursion.
+The ∈-hierarchy mirrors observer recursion.

 ### 14.8.2 Rank as Observation Depth